janiceloo/janiceloo.github.io/_posts/2016-8-20-raejewelry.md

 8. QA test and configure<br>
 9. Finalize everything is working as it should<br>
 10. Teach client how to use site<br>
-11. Complete hand off to client
+11. Complete hand off to client<br>

+This project includes Branding, Graphic Design, UI/UX Design, Photography Retouched